-On behalf of all colleagues involved in teaching and research supervision on the MSc in Behavioural Neuroscience in 2023-2024, welcome to the programme.
-Welcome also to the School of Psychology which will be your academic home for this year.
-We are very happy that you have chosen to study with us at UCD.
+Welcome to the programme on behalf of all colleagues involved in teaching and research supervision on the MSc in Behavioural Neuroscience in 2024-2025.
+Welcome also to the School of Psychology, your academic home this year.
+We are very happy you chose to study with us at UCD.

 The primary purpose of this manual is to provide details on the programme structure, with a particular emphasis on core modules that are designed to offer training in specific research skills and analysis (Behavioural Neuroscience Labs 1 & 2, Behavioural Neuroscience Research Project, Advanced Research Methods and Statistics), to encourage a critical approach to theory, ideas and research (Recent Papers in Behavioural Neuroscience), and to develop writing and research presentation skills (Knowledge Transfer, Recent Papers in Behavioural Neuroscience).
-We also offer some advice on choosing option modules to complement your undergraduate training (be in in Psychology, Neuroscience or a related discipline).
+We also offer advice on choosing option modules to complement your undergraduate training (be it in Psychology, Neuroscience or a related discipline).
 Also included below is information on the various student supports and facilities available on campus.

-As programme directors we are on hand to help; feel free to drop either of us an email at any time to ask a question or to arrange a meeting to chat in person (nuala.brady@ucd.ie, s.cooney@ucd.ie).
-For organizational and administrative matters related to the programme, please contact Mary Boyle (mary.boyle@ucd.ie).
+As programme directors, we are on hand to help; feel free to email either of us to ask a question or to arrange a meeting to chat in person (nuala.brady@ucd.ie, s.cooney@ucd.ie).
+For organisational and administrative matters related to the programme, please contact Mary Boyle (mary.boyle@ucd.ie).